 The Therapeutic Approach at Spectrum Connections Therapy

-Our clinicians have a background in clinical psychology, family systems, behavior therapy and trauma-informed therapeutic approaches, as well as decades of personal and professional experience working with neurodivergent individuals and families.
-In fact, our practice owner, Dr. Nicole Gurash, is the mother to an autistic who understands the essential need for acceptance on both the individual and collective level.
+We have backgrounds in clinical psychology, family systems, couples counseling, behavior therapy, play therapy, special education, and affirming/trauma-informed therapeutic approaches.
+Our team brings decades of personal and professional experience to working with neurodivergent individuals and families.
+In fact, Dr. Gurash our practice owner, is a proud autism mom and therefore, she understands the essential need for acceptance and inclusive practices on both the individual and collective level.
+You are not alone.

 Throughout the therapy process, you and your child will learn new skills and strengthen your ability to tune into your needs and make intentional decisions that support your well being and help you live a life you love.
 By using a strengths-based approach, incorporating elements of Acceptance and Commitment Therapy (ACT), mindfulness skills, Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT), we can help you adjust your relationship to your unhelpful thoughts, feelings, and behaviors.
 Using these methods, you can target symptoms of depression, complex trauma, and anxiety, among other mental health challenges, and learn skills for emotional regulation.
 This will ultimately help you resolve behaviors that interfere with your functioning and overall well being.

 Regardless of if you’re an autistic or the parent of someone with autism, therapy is an opportunity to feel embraced and empowered in a world that can often be conformist and alienating.
-At Spectrum Connections Therapy, we give you permission to show up exactly as you are to explore and celebrate the unique qualities that autism has gifted in you.
+At Spectrum Connections Therapy, you have permission to show up exactly as you are to explore and celebrate the unique qualities that autism has gifted in you

 Maybe You’re Considering Counseling For Children And Adults With Autism, But You Still Have Questions…